 You must submit a registration application for an account prior to submitting a proposal.
 Once you have submitted a registration application you should receive an automated acknowledgment email.
 If you have not received this email then your application has not been received.
 If you have successfully applied for an account in the past please do not register again.
 You only need to successfully register an account once.
 Registrations are subject to review and approval before they are confirmed or declined.
 If you wish to follow up on a registration application response, please email firstname.lastname@example.org.

 Some independent companies are ruled out of consideration in the BBCs 25% quota because they are not deemed to be truly independent of broadcasters.
+See the Quotas and Targets page for more information about Independent Production Quota.

 Each company should have one account and one Account Administrator who can add and suspend additional users as required.
 Your Account Administrator is responsible for: